odtu/EE463/Project-2/README.md

 ### Q2) DC Motor Drive

-A DC motor is fed from a three-phase grid via a three phase full bridge diode rectifier.
-Mechanical load driven by the motor is fixed at 25 N.m.
+A PM DC motor is fed from a three-phase grid via a three phase full bridge diode rectifier.
+Mechanical load driven by the motor is fixed at 24 N.m.
 Motor data is as follows:

+- Field Type: Permanent Magnet
 - Armature resistance, Ra = 10 Ω
 - Armature inductance, La = 0.01 H
-- Field resistance, Rf = 300 Ω
-- Field inductance, Lf = 156 H
-- Field-armature mutual inductance, Laf = 2 H
+- Torque Constant: 3 Nm/A
+- Back-emf Constant: 0.3 V/rpm
+- Motor Inertia: 1 kgm2

 Other necessary data for the system is as follows: